A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 – Work visas on the whole cannot be renewed, converted or extended because they are for temporary stays (conference, consultation) or must be exchanged for a work permit before expiration.

-– Student visas on the whole are restricted to one entry and are for temporary stays (semester abroad) or must be exchanged for a residence permit before expiration.
+— Student visas on the whole have entry limitations and are for temporary stays (semester abroad) or must be exchanged for a residence/work permit if intending to work in Greece.

-The correct visa and length of validity should have been sorted back in your homeland before arrival in accordance and adherence to the plan in place.
+The correct visa and length of validity should have been sorted back in your homeland before arrival in Greece.
 There should be no need for an extension or reason for overstay.
 Period.

-The majority of Schengen countries are lenient with certain tourists when it comes to staying longer than the 90 days because it is good for the economy, but Greece is strict and has no tolerance because it is the gateway for 75 percent of the EU’s total illegal border crossings.
-Enforcement of the 90-day Schengen rule has been well documented in travel articles and guides, such as the Lonely Planet and Rough Guides.
-The EU border-monitoring agency Frontex will open its first European regional office in Athens, Greece as of October 2010 to fight alongside local authorities.
+Many Schengen countries are lenient with certain tourists when it comes to staying longer than the 90 days because it is good for the economy, but Greece is strict because it is the gateway for 75 percent of the EU’s total illegal border crossings.
+Enforcement of the 90-day Schengen rule has been well documented in travel guides, such as the Lonely Planet and Rough Guides.
+The EU border-monitoring agency Frontex opened its first European regional office in Athens, Greece in October 2010 and sent 175 specialized guards to fight alongside local authorities.

 In the past: It used to be that one could get around the 90-day rule and renew a visa by crossing any country’s border and re-entering, but those days ended March 26, 2000 when Greece — a member of the common area since 1992 — began implementing Schengen.